meelgroup/bosphorus/README.md

 This work was done by Davin Choo and Kian Ming A. Chai from DSO National Laboratories Singapore, and Mate Soos and Kuldeep Meel from the National University of Singapore (NUS).
 If you use Bosphorus, please cite our [paper](https://www.comp.nus.edu.sg/~meel/Papers/date-cscm19.pdf) ([bibtex](https://www.comp.nus.edu.sg/~meel/bib/CSCM19.bib)) published at DATE 2019.
 Some of the code was generously donated by Security Research Labs, Berlin.

-# Docker Usage

-To convert `myfile.anf` to `myfile.cnf` with simplifications:

-```
-docker run --rm -v `pwd`/:/dat/ bosphorus --anfread /dat/myfile.anf --cnfwrite /dat/myfile.cnf
-```

 # Usage
 The main use of the system is to simplify and solve ANF problems.
 It excels at this and should give you highly optimised CNFs (and correspondigly good solving times) given any ANF.
 However, it can also simplify and solve CNF problems.
 When simplifying or solving CNF problems, the CNF is (extremely) naively translated to ANF, then simplifications are applied, and a sophisticated system then translates the ANF back to CNF.
 This CNF can then be optinally solved.

+## Simple Docker usage

+To convert `myfile.anf` to `myfile.cnf` with simplifications:

+```
+docker run --rm -v `pwd`/:/dat/ bosphorus --anfread /dat/myfile.anf --cnfwrite /dat/myfile.cnf
+```

 ## ANF simplification and solving
 Suppose we have a system of two equations: